rust-lang/rust/src/doc/tarpl/lifetimes.md

 This signature of `as_str` takes a reference to a u32 with *some* lifetime, and promises that it can produce a reference to a str that can live *just as long*.
 Already we can see why this signature might be trouble.
-That basically implies that we're going to *find* a str somewhere in the scope the scope the reference to the u32 originated in, or somewhere *even* earlier.
-That's a *bit* of a big ask.
+That basically implies that we're going to find a str somewhere in the scope the reference to the u32 originated in, or somewhere *even earlier*.
+That's a bit of a big ask.

 We then proceed to compute the string `s`, and return a reference to it.
 Since the contract of our function says the reference must outlive `'a`, that's the